trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 </table>

-4. You can ensure that your copy of the firmware has not been tampered with by checking to see if the SHA256 hash of the downloaded file matches these
+{% include callout.html content="**Step 4.**  You can ensure that your copy of the firmware has not been tampered with by checking to see if the SHA256 hash of the downloaded file matches these:" type="default" %}

 <table>